Frequently Asked Questions

 • We can treat you in whatever you’re wearing.
 We recommend comfortable clothing, if possible, so you can easily roll up sleeves and pant legs to your knees and elbows.
 You can remove your socks, but you will be fully clothed during your treatment.

-• Chico Community Acupuncture charges a $40-$80 sliding scale for acupuncture and cupping treatment, and herbal consultation.
-We want you to pay no more than you can afford.
-Your treatment is not affected by how much you pay.
-An additional $15 first-visit fee applies to new patients.
+• Chico Community Acupuncture charges a $45-$80 sliding scale for acupuncture and cupping treatment, and herbal consultation.
+An additional $20 first-visit fee applies to new patients.

 • We prefer cash.
 We also accept credit cards, checks, debit cards, and HSA cards.